General Westmoreland talks with reporters the day after the attack.

 Ernest Auerbach I was there, or at least close by, at BOQ 1.
 We took cover when the mortars were incoming.
 Later we learned of the fatality of the soldier who was about to DEROS back to CONUS.
 I was assigned to the SJA, 1st Log Command and had the duty later that evening to go to the quarters where the sergeant was killed and handle his effects/claims etc. That was 41 years ago.
 I remember the incident clearly

 Tino "Chui" Banuelos Prior to the April 66 mortar attack at TSN, all weapons and ammo in the 3rd RRU had been locked into CONEX boxes at Davis Station.
 When the mortars started falling, people were trying to break into the conex boxes to get weapons.
 The guy with the key for the locks had gone to Saigon for the evening.
 The 7th RRU, however, had weapons and ammo locked into our 3/4 ton "offices" in the motor pool.
 When the guys in the 3rd RRU got the conex box open, they found grenades.
 They had to break open the lock on the second conex box to get to the weapons and ammo.
 I was doing a NUG thing and was just standing outside of the hootch watching guys run around in circles.
 Actually my left leg was running but my right leg was standing still.
 I saw the flash of the mortar that landed inside Davis Station killing Sgt Daugherty and heard the cries of "Medic!".
-John Giles got me moving by slamming me in the shoulder and yelling in my face, "Get in the bunker!", The next day "Westy" came by the next day to downplay the damage to the media.
+John Giles got me moving by slamming me in the shoulder and yelling in my face, "Get in the bunker!", The next day "Westy" came by to downplay the damage for the media.
+(See photo above)